refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 Transductive learning: unlabeled data is both for training and predicting.

 There are various algorithm developed for semisupervised learning.
+See [this chapter](https://mitpress.mit.edu/sites/default/files/titles/content/9780262033589_sch_0001.pdf) for an overview of SSL.

+* Generative models
+* Graph-based methods
+* Low density seperation

 ### Reinforce Learning

-* Components
+* Settings

 Agents and its actions A guided by policy, environment and states S, rewards $$r_t$$ and transition rate under action a $$P_a(s,s')$$.
 The whole settings is discrete in time steps.
 The goal for agent is to collect as much rewards as possible.